dojitza/dojitza.github.io/_pages/about.md

 published: true
 ---

 My name is Dominik Kotarski.
-Currently working as a software engineer at Microsoft
+I'm Currently working as a software engineer at Microsoft.

 Take a look at my [personal projects](/projects)